isovector/take2/README.md

 to the Accio server, which will use this information to perform implicit code coupling analytics on the codebase.
 Sweet!

+### Extra steps for Sublime Text

+Copy the file `take2/front/sublime/accio.py` into your plugins folder.
+For windows this can generally be found in `C:\Users\__user_name__\AppData\Roaming\Sublime Text 2\Packages\User\' and for linux based systems, this is generally found in `~/Library/Application Support/Sublime Text 2/Packages/User`.
+If the location doesn't exist, you can check in Sublime by clicking Preferences > Browse Packages... menu

 ## Maintainer Guide